zoltron2001/phase-0/README.md

 Continue with defaults.

-Install Vagrant for windows, follow default options.
+Install Vagrant and Virtualbox for windows, follow default options.

-Install VirtualBox, follow default options.

 Open the git bash (programs > git > git bash) you should be presented with a terminal interface.

+## VM installation Instructions

 Clone this repo to your desktop directory: